valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 is only called in the context of the `aof_rewrite` method of data types exported by a module.
-The command works exactly like [`RedisModule_Call()`](#RedisModule_Call) in the way the parameters are passed, but it does not return anything as the error handling is performed by Redis itself.
+The command works exactly like [`RedisModule_Call()`](#RedisModule_Call) in the way the parameters are passed, but it does not return anything as the error handling is performed by Valkey itself.

 <span id="section-io-context-handling"></span>